-During the last years a new concept has gained prominence in the technology world.
+Abstract-During the last years a new concept has gained ground in the technology world.
 With an increasingly dominant role in our days, Internet of Things (IoT) is a technological revolution that is changing our lives.
-The imagination is the limit for the new devices that may appear in the market.
-This phenomenon is derived from both, the technological evolution and the growing acceptance of this type of products in our social life.
-Faced with a fast growth, an increasing diversity and with the existing uncertainty about the new devices emerging in the market, there is a need to integrate each new device in our lives.
-However, nowadays, there is no existing structure prepared for the actual diversity in IoT world.
+The imagination is the limit regarding the new devices that may arise in the market.
+This phenomenon is derived from technology evolution and the growing acceptance of this type of products in our social life.
+Faced with such diversity, growing and with the existing uncertainty about the new devices emerging in the market, there is a need to integrate each new device in our lives.
+However, nowadays, there is no existing structure prepared for the expectable emerging diversity in the IoT world.
+This work pretends to provide some help in this specific point by automating (part of) the device integration process.